 3. Vienna, Austria

 If you need a trip that’ll help you recharge and reset, but don’t want to get totally off the grid, Vienna is a great place to go.
-This Austrian city holds plenty of European charm, art and culture, without the bustle of a big city like Paris or Rome.
+This Austrian city holds plenty of European charm, art and culture.
+And you won’t see the bustle of a big city like Paris or Rome.
 Come for the history, culture and food; stay for the cozy coffee shops, quiet museums and cobblestone streets where you can wander to your heart’s content.
 Break out of your everyday routines and unwind in one of Europe’s dreamiest (and most underrated) cities.

 4. Takayama, Japan